 The overall crime rate in Palo Alto is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Palo Alto is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Palo Alto doesn't have a public transportation system that people use for their commute.

 The per capita income in Palo Alto in 2022 was $26,990, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $107,960 for a family of four.
 However, Palo Alto contains both very wealthy and poor people as well.